paulwellnerbou/java-time-parse-debugger/README.md

 	heroku local web

 Make sure the jar with the current project version is called in `Procfile`.
+The application will be available on http://localhost:5000/.

 ## Deploying